fireundubh/pyro/README.md

 `pipenv run python build.py`

-Executing this command will create a `pyro_cli.dist` directory that contains the executable and required libraries and modules.
+Executing this command will create a `pyro.dist` directory that contains the executable and required libraries and modules.
 A ZIP archive will be created in the `bin` folder.